Christian vegetarianism: Acts 10 – Peter's vision

-Christian vegetarians and vegans claim that this passage is not about which animals one may or may not eat, but it is about who the Gospel is for.
+Christian vegetarians and vegans argue that this passage is not about which animals one may or may not eat but it is about who the Gospel is for.
 According to Laura Hobgood-Oster, "The vision, it seems, is not about eating animals; rather it is about extending hospitality to all humans.
-While animals in sacred texts are often real animals and should be considered as such, in this particular case it seems that in Peter’s vision animals symbolized human categories that exclude other humans from community."
+While animals in sacred texts are often real animals and should be considered as such, in this particular case it seems that in Peter's vision animals symbolized human categories that exclude other humans from community."

-Sarah Withrow King writes that God uses this vision to remind Peter that he is to "remove barriers of fellowship and to reconcile with those from whom we have been separated in order to further the reign of God on earth.... the vision is one of radical inclusion".
-John Vujicic agrees with King, noting that after receiving the vision, Peter did not eat anything.
-But, Vujicic writes, "In the sheet were also so called CLEAN animals.
-Peter could have at least selected some sheep or cattle and killed but he didn’t."
-According to Vujicic, the reason Peter didn't simply take up and eat a clean animal was because Peter was in fact a vegetarian.
+Sarah Withrow King writes that God uses this vision to remind Peter that he is to "remove barriers of fellowship and to reconcile with those from whom we have been separated in order to further the reign of God on earth.... the vision is one of radical inclusion."
+John Vujicic agrees with King, observing that, after receiving the vision, Peter did not eat anything.
+Vujicic writes, "In the sheet were also so called CLEAN animals.
+Peter could have at least selected some sheep or cattle and killed but he didn't."
+According to Vujicic, the reason Peter did not simply take up and eat a clean animal was because Peter was in fact a vegetarian.
 Peter is reported as describing himself as a vegetarian in the apocryphal Pseudo-Clementine Homilies.